HPLC Union vs Adapter: What’s the Difference?

 What is the difference between a union and an adapter in HPLC?

 A union connects two components with the same thread or port type, while an adapter connects components with different geometries or thread sizes.
-Unions are typically more cost-effective and create less dead volume.
+Unions are usually simpler, more economical, and often better for minimizing internal connection volume.

 When should I use an adapter instead of a union?

-Use an adapter when the connection involves different thread types, port geometries, or tubing sizes that a standard union cannot accommodate—for example, converting from 10-32 to 1/4-28 threads or from barbed to threaded fittings.
+An adapter is needed when the connection involves different thread types, port geometries, or tubing configurations that cannot be joined directly with a standard union.

 How can I reduce dead volume in my HPLC system?

-Minimize dead volume by using zero dead volume (ZDV) unions, matching tubing IDs to fitting through-holes, and avoiding unnecessary adapters or long connections.
-This helps maintain sharp peaks and consistent chromatographic results.
+Reduce dead volume by using zero dead volume unions when possible, matching tubing IDs to fitting through-holes, and avoiding unnecessary adapters or oversized connection cavities.